sodiboo/niri-flake/docs.md

 - default: `null`

 Control how much the workspaces zoom out in the overview. zoom ranges from 0 to 0.75 where lower values make everything smaller.

-## `programs.niri.settings.overview.backdrop-color`
-- type: `null or string`
-- default: `null`

-Set the backdrop color behind workspaces in the overview.
-The backdrop is also visible between workspaces when switching.

-The alpha channel for this color will be ignored.

 ## `programs.niri.settings.workspaces`